RingingResonance/8085debugger/README.md

 On startup, the program will check for 0x76 at location 0x0801 after it has done it's memory check.
 If found it will jump to location 0x0802 where additional code can be placed for further initialization or another bootloader.

-In addtion to the second rom bootloader, the program also looks for 0x76 at locations 0x0805 and 0x0809 for external TX and RX routines to be used instead of the default software serial port in order to support other CPUs, and

-systems which may have DMA interfear with critical serial port timing.
+In addtion to the second rom bootloader, the program also looks for 0x76 at locations 0x0805 and 0x0809 for external TX and RX routines to be used instead of the default software serial port in order to support other CPUs, and systems which may have DMA interfear with critical serial port timing.
 On finding 0x76 at one or both of those locations, the routine will jump to 0x0806 for TX, or 0x080A for RX.
-Simply poping the registures off the stack and a return is all that should be neaded after the AUX code has been run.
+Simply poping the registures off the stack and a return is all that should be neaded after the AUX RX/TX code has been run.
+See source code for proper order of poping the stack.

 The 8085's IRQs have also been broken out to the second ROM if needed.
 Enough room is left for a single jump instruction for all bootloader/initialization, RX/TX, and IRQ code along with their '0x76' identifiers.